 I've seen storytelling written about as a core skill for connecting to people.
 I've read social skills forums where a poster will ask for storytelling advice, and I get a sense they think if they can cultivate that talent it will be their ticket to being interesting and getting everyone to like them.
 Sure, all else being equal it's better to be a good storyteller than not, but it's hardly essential.
 There are plenty of other ways to be likable.

 The reason it's not as important is it really doesn't come up that much.
 If you were to map out an average person's social interactions you'd see they'd only spend a tiny fraction of that time engaged in true, "Did I ever tell you about that crazy time in Mexico?"-style storytelling.
 As I'm writing this I'm thinking of some really fun, engaging people I know, and struggling to remember the last time I heard them tell a story.
 Mostly people use more back and forth communication.
-They talk about mutual interests and people they know, discuss ideas, joke around, fill each other in one what's new in their lives, and so on.
+They talk about mutual interests and friends, discuss ideas, joke around, fill each other in on what's new since they last spoke, and so on.

 There are two reasons storytelling is relatively rare.
-One is that unless they've lived really colorful or unique lives, most people only have a few truly interesting longer stories to tell.
+One is that unless they've lived really colorful or unique lives, most people only have a few truly captivating longer stories to tell.
 Not to sound too depressing or existential, but most of what happens in our lives, even if it's fun or rewarding at the time, isn't particularly out of the ordinary or story-worthy.
 Even when funny or thought-provoking things do occur, they can usually be summed up in a sentence or two.
 It's much rarer to have a whole string of entertaining incidents play out, enough that it would take a few minutes to recount them all later on.
 That's why if you've known someone a while you'll see they often bring out the same handful of stories again and again, even though they may have happened decades ago.